-The annual national paint sales, including information on NMVOC content, are provided by the annual paint sales statistics of the Netherlands Association of Paint Producers (VVVF).
+The annual national paint sales are provided by the annual paint sales statistics of the Netherlands Association of Paint Producers (VVVF).
+Until 2016 these Statistics also included information on the NMVOC content.
+For that reason the 2015 NMVOC contents in % are used since 2017.
 Until 2000 the VVVF represents about 95% of the total market and from 2000 onwards this share is 90%.
 The remaining part (5/10%) consists of directly imported paint.